shayestehfard/shayestehfard.github.io/README.md

 My research interests include machine learning, graph mining, and optimization.
 I'm passionate about developing innovative algorithms and models that can improve the efficiency and effectiveness of real-world systems.

 Apart from research, I enjoy sharing my knowledge with others and learning from the community.
 Please feel free to reach out to me if you have any questions or want to collaborate on a project.

+The main body of the pages are obtained from [HTML5UP](https://html5up.net/) You can find my website here [here]([https://html5up.net/](https://shayestehfard.github.io/)https://shayestehfard.github.io/)